9

 Customizing Level Up!
 Levels

-1. Click on the Customize the levels button.
+1. Click on the Levels tab.

 3. The Level count option allows an instructor to change the number of levels in a course.